hirokoymj-new/Udemy/18_ConstructorPattern1.md

 # Function Constructor Pattern - 1

-- `new` keyword
+## How to create an instance?

-- instance
+1. Function constructor
-- inheritance
+2. `new` keyword

 - The mimic concept of `class` in other language ==  **function constructor**
 - all objects in javascript have a **prototype property**.
 - When we need to create multiple instances, a class concept is very useful.